JanWilczek/wolf-sound-blog/README.md

 {% image "assets/img/posts/synthesis/2025-03-01-fm-synthesis/partials_amplitudes_in_3d.png", "alt text for you to fill" %}
 ```

+This will generate optimized versions of images, no need to add any sizes or similar.

 ### Adding a caption to a figure

 At the top of the article (but after the first line) paste: